-Amy is the Detroit Zoo Curator of Education and has overseen programming at the Belle Isle Nature Center since October, 2015.
+Amy is the new Nature Centers Director for the Detroit Zoological Society and has overseen programming at the Belle Isle Nature Center since October, 2015.
 Previously she was a Metro-Detroit science teacher focused on gardening clubs, recycling clubs, STEM programs, and connecting city children with nature.
 She has a B.S in Education (Wayne State) and a Master’s in Instructional Technology (Saginaw Valley State University).

 Director & Chair of Conservation Committee